 In the wide world, where discussion of Israeli politics mostly focuses on the ArabIsraeli Conflict, Netanyahu's infamous for repeatedly building settlements on Palestinian soil, and justifying his actions by claiming that it's Israeli, not Palestinian, land that he's building settlements on.
 Whether that's true or not has no place in this wiki, although we can safely say that both the Palestinians and The European Union disagree vehemently, while the US has questioned the wisdom of the move.
 Another controversy spawned when Netanyahu stated that he would accept a Palestinian state - but only if undivided Jerusalem remains the capital of Israel, the Palestinian do not establish an army and the Palestinians revoke their demand for a right of return.

-At home, however, and especially around the end of his fourth and his fifth terms, Bibi is more known for his corruption and attempts to hold onto power and increase his own prestige, including things like doing favors for millionaires in exchange for alcohol and cigars and proposing to abolish the ceremonial Presidency just to prevent the front-runner, his ideological rival Reuven Rivlin, from winning.
-However, he's hardly the most notorious guy in the Government; his own wife, Sara, is obsessed with her official titles, bullies the PMO's staff into submission, and involves herself a little too much in her Husband's work, to say nothing of people like Miri Regev and Oren Hazan...
+At home, however, and especially around the end of his fourth and his fifth term, Bibi is more known for his corruption and attempts to hold onto power and increase his own prestige, including things like doing favors for millionaires in exchange for alcohol and cigars, proposing to abolish the ceremonial Presidency just to prevent the front-runner, his ideological rival Reuven Rivlin, from winning, calling a second election in 2019 to prevent the same Rivlin from appointing his 2019 challenger, Benny Gantz, as Prime Minister, and successfully using the COVID-19 pandemic to coax Gantz's bloc into supporting him.
+However, he's hardly the most notorious guy in the Government; his own wife, Sara, is obsessed with her official titles, bullies the PMO's staff into submission, and involves herself a little too much in her Husband's work, to say nothing of people like Miri Regev, Oren Hazan or Rafi Peretz...